Skip to main content

 Damn Good Margarita

 This recipe from Levi Goode of Goode Co. in Houston is the ultimate tailgating beverage.
-“Too often, frozen Margaritas are either too watery or too icy,” Goode says.
+“Too often, frozen margaritas are either too watery or too icy,” Goode said.
 “The trick is finding the right ratio between booze, sugar, and dilution.
 Sugar creates body, and if dialed in correctly you get a velvety smooth texture.
-Dilution is needed, otherwise your drink will not freeze and just be a really cold liquid, too much though and you’ve now got shaved ice with the booze separating away.
-Lastly, of course is the booze, the right ratio to the previous two will keep the whole thing from freezing over and/or becoming too thick.
+Dilution is needed, otherwise, your drink will not freeze and just be a really cold liquid, too much though and you’ve now got shaved ice with the booze separating away.
+Lastly, of course, is the booze, the right ratio to the previous two will keep the whole thing from freezing over and/or becoming too thick.
 You can get super fancy here and get a small device that will tell you what your brix levels are, but the most fun and rewarding way is through trial and error.”

 Ingredients